Royal Arch, Dundee

-The Royal Arch or Victoria Arch was a structure erected in Dundee, Scotland, between 1849 and 1853 and demolished in 1964.
+The Royal Arch (also referred to as the Victoria Arch) was a structure erected in Dundee, Scotland, between 1849 and 1853 and demolished in 1964.
 The monumental archway formerly stood over the access to the pier between Earl Grey Dock and King William IV Dock on the city's waterfront.

 Background

 The arch was built to commemorate a visit to the city by Queen Victoria and her husband, Prince Albert, in 1844.
 Victoria and Albert were on a visit to Duke of Atholl and his nephew, Lord Glenlyon.
 The royal boat landed near a triumphal arch erected for the occasion and the couple returned and embarked for London on 1 October 1844.
 It was the first visit by a British monarch to Dundee since the 17th century, although Victoria often visited the city during her reign because it was on her route to Balmoral Castle.

 Design, construction and demolition

 The first arch, designed by harbour engineer James Leslie, was made out of wood.
 Following a design competition for a more permanent structure, John Thomas Rochead, designer of the Wallace Monument near Stirling, was commissioned to design a permanent sandstone monument to replace the wooden arch.
 The Royal Arch, commonly known in Dundee as the Victoria Arch, was described as being in the "Anglo-Norman" style and consisted of a large triumphal arch, flanked by two smaller side arches, surmounted by two central turrets.
 It was situated between King William IV Dock and Earl Grey Dock on the south side of Dock Street, between the junctions of Castle Street, and Whitehall Crescent.
 The structure was 80 ft across.
 Costing between £2,270 and £3,000, it was mostly funded by public subscription and the harbour trustees.

 The arch was demolished on 16 March 1964, as part of land reclamation work required for the construction of the Tay Road Bridge.
-The structure was dynamited and the rubble deposited in both the King William IV and the Earl Grey Docks.
+The structure was dynamited, and the rubble deposited in both the King William IV and the Earl Grey Docks.
 Afterwards, the docks were land-filled to accommodate the slip roads for the new road bridge.